Blog Home / Knowledge / The Global Shift Towards Mandatory Climate-Related Reporting

 3. New Zealand: A Focus on Financial Sector Accountability

 New Zealand has set a global precedent by being the first country to mandate climate-related financial disclosures specifically for the financial sector.
-Introduced in 2021, the requirements align with TCFD recommendations and apply to banks, insurers, and investment managers managing over NZD 1 billion in assets.
+Introduced in 2021, the requirements are aligned with the widely recognized Task Force on Climate-related Financial Disclosures (TCFD) recommendations.

 Key Aspects of New Zealand’s Approach:

-• Entities must disclose how they identify, assess, and manage climate-related risks.
+• Risk Management Mandate: Covered entities must explicitly disclose how they identify, assess, and manage climate-related risks.
+This integrates climate risk into the core financial risk management framework.

-• The policy ensures that the financial sector plays a critical role in the country’s journey to a net-zero economy by 2050.
+• Net-Zero Alignment: The policy ensures that the financial sector plays a critical role in the country’s broader journey to achieve a net-zero economy by 2050.
+By measuring and disclosing risks, financial institutions can adjust their lending and investment portfolios.

-• The disclosures help investors understand climate risks and direct capital towards sustainable projects.
+• Capital Allocation: The disclosures help investors understand climate risks and opportunities across their portfolios, which is intended to direct capital towards sustainable projects and away from high-carbon investments.

 New Zealand’s initiative highlights the importance of the financial sector in driving climate action and serves as a model for other nations.